32-Year-Old Pitcher – Atlanta Braves

 Alexi Ogando Contract Information:

-Agreed to a one-year, $2.625 million deal with the Rangers in January 2014, avoiding arbitration.
+Agreed to a one-year, $1.5 million contract with the Red Sox in January of 2015.

 To instantly reveal our fantasy analysis of every player – including Alexi Ogando – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Alexi Ogando|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Alexi Ogando|